eropple/nestjs-openapi3/README.md

 You'll need reasonably up-to-date versions of `@nestjs/common`, `@nestjs/core`, `reflect-metadata`, and `rxjs`. **NestJS before version 6.5 is unsupported and shall not be supported.**

-To serve your OpenAPI document as an explorable page with "try it out" functionality, you'll also need `swagger-ui-express` (when `apiDocs: 'swagger'`, the default, is set) or `redoc` (when `apiDocs: 'redoc'` is set).
-If you don't want to serve this, you'll need to pass `skipApiServing: true` to `OpenapiModule#attach`, below.
+To serve your OpenAPI document as an explorable page with "try it out" functionality, you'll also need `swagger-ui-express` (when `apiDocs: 'swagger'`, the default, is set) or `rapidoc` (when `apiDocs: 'rapidoc'` is set).
+If you don't want to serve this, pass `apiDocs: null`.

 ## Usage ##
 First and foremost, you should be aware that `@eropple/nestjs-openapi3` is a heavily integrated library.
 This is going to touch a lot of your codebase.
 If you're new to OpenAPI, you should investigate [the OpenAPI 3.x spec]().
 If you've used Swagger, whether through `@nestjs/swagger` or another avenue, you should read up on [what's new in OpenAPI 3.x]().